 Tartaglione currently holds a number of positions.
-At Catholic University in Washington DC he is Assistant Professor of Practice, conductor of the orchestra, Conducting professor and Orchestral Area Head.
-He serves as Music Director of the Delaware Youth Symphony Orchestra, Core Orchestral Department Head at the Music School of Delaware in Wilmington, Conductor of the Symphony at the Maryland Classic Youth Orchestras at Strathmore Hall in Bethesda, Artistic Director of ARIANNA Alliance in Wilmington, DE, and Artistic Director and Conductor of Musica Viva Kentlands Summer Festival in Gaithersburg, MD.
+At Catholic University in Washington DC he is Associate Professor of Practice, conductor of the orchestra, Head of Conducting and Orchestral Instruments.
+He serves as Music Director of the Delaware Youth Symphony Orchestra, Core Orchestral Department Head at the Music School of Delaware in Wilmington, Conductor of the Symphony at the Maryland Classic Youth Orchestras at Strathmore Hall in Bethesda, Artistic Director of ARIANNA Alliance in Wilmington, DE, and Artistic Director and Conductor of Musica Viva Kentlands.
 In May of 2010 he became the Music Director of the Newark (DE) Symphony Orchestra, during which time, this orchestra's audience increased by 63%.
 The orchestra has also enjoyed record increases in donations, advertisers, and press coverage during this time.

-Tartaglione has had extensive conducting experience in symphonic and operatic repertoire with orchestras from many countries on both sides of the Atlantic Ocean.
-He has won numerous competitions and prizes including: Allied Arts, Leon Guide, Athanor, Le Arti, Telamone, Diamante della Musica, Sykele, Citta’ di Modica, AMA, Rapisarda and Punto fermo.
+Tartaglione has had extensive conducting experience in symphonic and operatic repertoire with orchestras from Italy, the United States, Spain, Russia, Romania, Mexico, Ukraine, and Bulgaria.
+He has won numerous competitions and prizes including: Allied Arts, Leon Guide, Athanor, Le Arti, Telamone, Diamante della Musica, Sykele, Rapisarda and Punto fermo.
 In Rome he served as the Artistic Director of the Theatre Fusillo and of the MUSA Cultural Association for five years.

 After winning an audition at the University of Denver he moved there in 2005.

 Invited by Maestro Gustav Meier in 2006, Tartaglione moved to Baltimore where he continued conducting studies at the Peabody Conservatory of the Johns Hopkins University earning a Graduate Performing Diploma in 2009 with a conducting assistantship.
-From 2008 to 2010 he served as Adjunct Faculty for the Peabody Opera Department, coaching and conducting several performances, and most recently served as guest conductor for a production of Hansel and Gretel.
+From 2008 to 2010 he served as Adjunct Faculty for the Peabody Opera Department, coaching and conducting several performances, and most recently served as Music Director for a production of Hansel and Gretel in 2016.
 In 2009 and 2010, he served as the Music Director of the Be Orchestra, a volunteer group of Peabody and other Baltimore area students and recent graduates that served populations such as the homeless and prisoners.
 Still in Baltimore he served as conductor of the Chesapeake Chamber Opera conducting several staged productions.
 Tartaglione also collaborated with Mid-Atlantic Symphony, Peabody Symphony, Peabody Opera, and Hopkins Chorus and on occasions he served as cover and back stage conductor for the Baltimore Opera and the Baltimore Symphony.
 He recently made his debut with Carmina Burana at a sold out Kennedy Center in Washington DC and at Disney Hall in Los Angeles.
 Simeone also conducted, live on CNN, orchestra and chorus for Pope Francis’ last visit in Washington.
-In November 2019, he conducted Beethoven's 9th Symphony in honor of the 30th Anniversary of The Fall of the Berlin Wall, in the presence of the President of Germany and top officials from the United States Government and several other countries.
+In November 2019, he conducted Beethoven's 9th Symphony in honor of the 30th Anniversary of The Fall of the Berlin Wall, in the presence of the President of Germany and top United States governement officials.

-Tartaglione has recorded several CDs and DVDs as conductor and pianist in duo with his wife, well known violinist Alessandra Cuffaro, the first Italian woman and one of the very few in the world who performed all the 24 Paganini's Capricci in one concert.
+Tartaglione has recorded several CDs and DVDs as conductor and pianist in duo with his wife, well known violinist Alessandra Cuffaro, the first Italian woman who performed all the 24 Paganini's Capricci in one concert.
 He and Ms. Cuffaro live in Montgomery County with their two young daughters.